CB-TEK VENTURES ANTI MONEY-LAUNDERING (AML) POLICY

 Suspicious Transactions

-Detecting a suspicious transaction is based on the following transaction situations: Out of the ordinary transaction based on the clients’ transaction history
+Detecting a suspicious transaction is based on the following transaction situations:

 If the beneficiary or originating account name is found to be associated to any form of illegal financing or financial fraud during security checks